 - The final exam will last 2 hours. - No arrangements will be made to reschedule the final exam.
-If you do not take the final exam, you will automatically receive an F for the quarter, regardless of your other scores.
 Do not plan on traveling out of the area before the final exam.
-(If a serious personal emergency prevents you from taking the final, you may request an incomplete beforehand.)
+(If a serious personal emergency prevents you from taking the final, you may request an incomplete beforehand.
+You will not be able to take the final exam before the next quarter begins.)